What is the primary difference between a malignant tumor and a be... | Channels for Pearson+

 Understand the basic definitions: A tumor is an abnormal growth of cells.
 Tumors can be classified as benign or malignant based on their behavior and potential to cause harm.

-Define a benign tumor: Benign tumors are non-cancerous growths.
-They tend to grow slowly and do not invade nearby tissues or spread to other parts of the body.
-They are usually encapsulated and can often be removed surgically.
+Define benign tumors: Benign tumors are non-cancerous growths.
+They do not invade nearby tissues or spread to other parts of the body.
+They are usually encapsulated and grow slowly.

 Related Videos